matrix-org/matrix-spec-proposals/proposals/1884-replace-slashes-in-event_ids.md

 data, or by improving warnings in the spec... rather than (ab)using machine-selected IDs as a reminder.

-Meanwhile, given we have many more CS API developers than SS or E2EE developers, and we wish to make the CS API particularly easy for developers to manually invoke, it feels we should not prioritise consistency of encodings for SS/E2EE developers over the usability of the CS API.
+Meanwhile, given we have many more people manually invoking the CS API than developing on the SS or E2EE APIs, and we wish to make the CS API particularly easy for developers to manually invoke, it feels we should not prioritise consistency of encodings for SS/E2EE developers over the usability of the CS API.

 Therefore, on balance, it seems plausible that changing the format of event IDs does solve sufficient problems to make it desirable.